 A: Drivers typically benefit from big insurance discounts when they turn 25.
 Insurance companies find that drivers ages 25 and up are statistically better drivers than younger people.
 They're less likely to cause accidents and violations, and their insurance rates reflect that.

 While a rate decrease is typical around age 25, it's not a guarantee.
-If you have a bad driving record, you may still have high insurance premiums.
-You can read more about car insurance for drivers with tickets or accidents here.
+If you have a bad driving record, you may still pay high insurance premiums.

 A: It's an unfortunate fact that young people pay high insurance rates until they have driving experience.
 But there are steps teens can do to mitigate the expense: